Skip to content

 Instructions

-1. Whisk together mirin, sake, aji amarillo paste, white miso, fresh orange juice, and lime juice until smooth.
+1. Prepare the Sauce: Whisk together mirin, sake, aji amarillo paste, white miso, fresh orange juice, and lime juice until smooth.
 Set aside.

-1. Arrange salmon fillets on plates.
+Instructions 5: Arrange salmon fillets on plates.
 Drizzle generously with spicy orange miso sauce and garnish with diced cucumber.
-Serve immediately.
+Serve

 400 kcal